 Being great at anything is hard, but by studying and applying the science of awe, you can create or do amazing stuff consistently.

-Let’s start with the last time you experience something unique and profound.
+Let’s start with the last time you experienced something unique and profound.

 Try to remember how you felt after you saw or noticed something extraordinary.

 Something that makes you pause and take another look.

 Mine was three days ago.

 I read an article in Washington Post: Why is it awesome that your brain can feel awe?

 It says there are a lot of benefits to feeling awe, which you can study later or continue reading here.